 Step 3 – Create a Dual-Axis Combo Chart

 For best results, also be sure to synchronize the second axis by right-clicking on the right-axis and choosing “Synchronize Axis”.
-At this point, my chart looks like this:
+At this point, our chart looks like this:

 Step 4 – Customize the Second View

-As just one example, I’ll use the circles to display the delta between ourselves and our main competitor.
-I will also color both the slope graphs and circles to make our brand clear on the view.
+As just one example, we will use the circles to display the delta between ourselves and our main competitor.
+We will also color both the slope graphs and circles to make our brand clear on the view.
 Here are the steps:

 - Change the sort order so the top competitor is listed first and Our Awesome Company is listed second.
 This is more intuitive when you are comparing things across a table.
 The sort order can be changed by clicking on the Company dimension on the columns shelf.